 How the platform works.

 The Acarigua chapter applies the Exodus & Resilience methodology adapted to Venezuela's central-western region: a coordinated approach where documentation, training, mediation and digital access reinforce one another instead of operating as separate activities.
+The methodology understands the regional museum as infrastructure for permanence, territorial education and a living archive for communities beyond the capital.

 Five working principles.